Lunchtime and PE Coaching

 Not only do we have a 'play rich' environment with children who are trained Play Leaders, we also have our very own specialist fully qualified PE teacher on Mondays and Thursdays!
 The children really enjoy getting involved with all the activities.

 In house funded: £8,736

 Expenditure: Specialist PE teacher and lunchtime Fitness coach £ 19,096

-We consider PE and fitness to be an important part of a child's education, therefore we subsidise our sports provision by an additional £10,096
+We consider PE and fitness to be an important part of a child's education, therefore we subsidised our sports provision in 2016-2017 by an additional £10,096

 Outcomes: for 2016-2017